jamestrimble/dissertation-on-treedepth/14-mcsplit-i-undirected/krissinel/README.md

 mcsplit-modified2 is a version of McSplit that is modified to solve the same problem; it's also modified to try to do roughly the same thing as the program from Krissinel.
 Again, the initial sorting by degree is removed.

-## new-mcsplit-modified and new-mcsplit-modified2
+## new-mcsplit-modified

+This is like mcsplit-modified.
+There are four versions, depending on a command-line parameter.
+0 is the best; 3 is the worst.
-These are like mcsplit-modified and mcsplit-modified2, but always sort in descending order of degree
+Vertices are sorted in descending order of degree.